jmokoistinen/download-and-tokenize/README.md

 sbatch preprocess_finephrase.sh /shared_silo/scratch/datasets/english/finephrase/FinePhrase-tutorial-max-125Btok.jsonl /shared_silo/scratch/datasets/tokenized/qwen3.5/megatron/finephrase/FinePhrase-tutorial-train
 ```

-*BUG there is empty lines here from empty rollout lines, take out!
+*BUG there is empty lines rollout lines!

-*QUESTION is there spercific processing needed here with the rollouts?
+now fixed to skip empty, but now only checks the first rollout if there are multiple